saurabhkumarkardam/S-bevel/platforms/substrate/charts/README-2.md

 ### Pre-requisites

 - Kubernetes Cluster (either Managed cloud option like EKS or local like minikube)
-- Accessible and unsealed Hahsicorp Vault (if using Vault)
+- Accesupplychain-subsible and unsealed Hahsicorp Vault (if using Vault)
-- Configured Ambassador AES (if using Ambassador as proxy)
+- Configured Ambasupplychain-subsador AES (if using Ambasupplychain-subsador as proxy)
 - Update the dependencies
   ```
   helm dependency update substrate-genesis